Skip to main content

 Client registration

 Before starting the OAuth flow, your application needs a client_id.
-There are two options:
+There are three options:

 Host a JSON metadata document at an HTTPS URL and use that URL as your client_id.
 No registration step needed - Hostsmith fetches the metadata when the user authorizes.